Salmonrules/clifun/README.md

   When done use the following command for a default result.

   ```
-  bin/console ch:demo
+  bin/console clifun:demo
   ```

   You can use some arguments, like this:

   ```
-  bin/console ch:demo eagle
+  bin/console clifun:demo eagle
   ```

-  You can also use "christmas" as an argument.
-The default is hamster.
+  You can also use "hamster" as an argument.
+The default is kiwi.

   You also can use the option color to cheer things up:

   ```
-  bin/console ch:demo christmas --color=red
+  bin/console clifun:demo hamster --color=red
   ```

   These are the colors you can choose from: